Harrison Frost: Professional career

+Seattle Sea Dragons

-Frost was signed by the Seattle Sea Dragons in June 2023.
+Frost was signed by the Seattle Sea Dragons of the XFL in January 2023.

+Hamilton Tiger-Cats (first stint)

 Frost was signed by the Hamilton Tiger-Cats of the Canadian Football League.
 In his first season with the team, he completed 8 of 12 passes for 95 yards and one touchdown.
 Frost re-signed with the Tiger-Cats on March 13, 2024.
+In 2025, he dressed in five games while spending the rest of the season on the injured list.
+He was released in the following offseason on February 21, 2026.